techidaily/site-win11/source/_posts/mastery-setting-updeactivating-metric-tracker-in-win11.md

  The Command Prompt should display a message once the network profile is updated.
 After that, you can close the terminal window.

  Aside from the above, you can view important details about your Wi-Fi network using the Command Prompt.
-If you're interested in doing that, check our guide on[the best commands to manage wireless networks on Windows](https://www.makeuseof.com/tag/commands-manage-wireless-networks-windows/) .
+If you're interested in doing that, check our guide on [the best commands to manage wireless networks on Windows](https://www.makeuseof.com/tag/commands-manage-wireless-networks-windows/) .

 ## Efficiently Manage Your Data With Metered Connection